 Types of birds that frequently respond to pishing include:

-Pishing is an easy technique to master and many birders have their own sounds that work best in the field.
-Different sounds can be effective, though most are made with the teeth together and repeated 3-5 times in a slow, regular tempo.
+Pishing is an easy technique to master and many birders have their sounds that work best in the field.
+Different sounds can be effective, though most are made with the teeth together and repeated three to five times in a slow, regular tempo.
 Changing the tempo or adding additional sounds to each pish sequence can also entice birds to respond.

 The most common pish syllables include: